Ramsar Sites in India: Map, State-wise List & Key Facts [2025]

 • Chilika Lake (Odisha) and Keoladeo National Park (Rajasthan), both designated in 1981, are the oldest Ramsar Sites in India.

-• Khichan (Rajasthan) and Menar (Rajasthan) were added in June 2025 as the newest Ramsar Sites in India.
+• Khichan (Rajasthan) and Menar (Rajasthan) were added in June 2025.

 • Sakkarakottai Bird Sanctuary (Tamil Nadu), Therthangal Bird Sanctuary (Tamil Nadu), Khecheopalri Wetland (Sikkim), and Udhwa Lake Bird Sanctuary(Jharkhand) were added in February 2025.